-EBITDA increased \$109.5 million to \$114.5 million for the year ended December 31, 2021, from \$5.1 million for the year ended December 31, 2020.
-The increase in EBITDA was primarily attributable to the \$59.8 million non-cash goodwill impairment charges related to our Business Advisory segment recognized in the first quarter of 2020; the \$31.5 million gain on sale of our Life Sciences business in the fourth quarter of 2021; and the increase in segment operating income, as discussed in Segment Results below.
+EBITDA increased \$34.2 million to \$148.7 million for the year ended December 31, 2022 from \$114.5 million for the year ended December 31, 2021.
+The increase in EBITDA was primarily attributable to the increase in segment income and the \$27.0 million unrealized gain recognized in the first quarter of 2022 related to the increase in the fair value of our preferred stock investment; partially offset by the \$31.5 million gain on sale of our Life Sciences business recognized in the fourth quarter of 2021 and an increase in corporate expenses in 2022 compared to 2021, excluding the impact of the change in the market value of our deferred compensation liability on corporate expenses.

-Adjusted EBITDA increased \$10.7 million to \$97.8 million in 2021 from \$87.1 million in 2020.
-The increase in adjusted EBITDA was primarily attributable to the increase in segment operating income, partially offset by an increase in corporate expenses, excluding the impact of restructuring charges on these items.
+Adjusted EBITDA increased \$33.0 million to \$130.8 million for the year ended December 31, 2022 from \$97.8 million for the year ended December 31,2021.
+The increase in adjusted EBITDA was primarily attributable to the increase in segment operating income; partially offset by an increase in corporate expenses, excluding the impact of the change in the market value of our deferred compensation liability and restructuring charges on segment operating income and corporate expenses.